Corinne Rey-Bellet: Career

-The disciplines Rey-Bellet competed in were the downhill, super-G, and the giant slalom.
-Her first professional skiing was in winter 1989 at the giant slalom in Veysonnaz.
+Rey-Bellet competed in the downhill, super-G, and the giant slalom.
+Her first professional skiing competition was in winter 1989 at the giant slalom in Veysonnaz.
 She won a total of five World Cup races from 1992 to 2003.
 She placed 17th in the women's giant slalom at the 1992 Winter Olympics.
 She placed third in the giant slalom race at Crans-Montana in the 1991–92 season, which was her only podium placement until 1999.

 Her career was marked by repeated injuries.
 In 1992, Rey-Bellet injured her shoulder; the following year she tore her meniscus; and in 1996 she tore a cruciate ligament in her right knee after a severe fall.
 She underwent surgery for the last injury and had to take an eight-month break.
 Due to previous disappointments, she was at times derisively called "the eternal talent".
 While previously viewed as having potential and placed under much pressure, called the new Vreni Schneider, the fact she did not win any World Cup races between 1992 and 1996 resulted in disappointment, and she was abandoned by her sponsor.

 On 16 January 1999, Rey-Bellet won two races, the downhill and the super-G three hours later in the World Cup at St Anton am Arlberg.
 She won with a lead of 19 hundredths of a second over the second-place racer Michaela Dorfmeister.
 This was the first time a woman had won two races on one day in the alpine skiing World Cup, and is the only time to date.
 The only male skier to have done the same was the Frenchman Luc Alphand in 1995.
 She dedicated the win to her psychologist, her family, her boyfriend, and to herself.